 Florian Berger has broad expertise in science, innovation and higher education policy.
 He has a focus on higher education policy, including business-university cooperation and research policy instruments.
 Furthermore, he has worked extensively on studies and evaluations in innovation policy, specifically public support mechanisms for innovation.
 His thematic expertise covers many topics around regulatory framework conditions of innovation such as Intellectual Property Rights and standardisation, but also on the impacts of digitisation on economy and society.

 In the area of innovation policy, he has recently managed a project on potential future public support instruments for non-technological innovations for the German Federal Ministry of Economics and Technology.
 For the German federal state of Hessen he contributed to a SWOT review of the Hessian innovation system in 2017/2018.
 Furthermore, he leads a project of the standardisation activities of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and the Federal Environment Agency.
-In the past, he has also worked on a study and the organisation of a series of workshop on new technology acceptance in the German society, an analysis of service standards in Germany, a study on the accreditation system in Germany and an evaluation of several IP support programmes of the European Commission.
+In the past, he has also worked on a study and the organisation of a series of workshop on new technology acceptance in the German society, an analysis of service standards in Germany, a study on the accreditation system in Germany and an several evaluations of IP support programmes for SME of the European Commission.